kubevirt/community/membership_policy.md

 Approver Status is scoped to a part of the project.

 ### Requirements
-The following apply to the part of project for which one would be an approver in the [OWNERS](https://github.com/kubevirt/kubevirt/blob/master/OWNERS_ALIASES) file.
+The following apply to the part of project for which one would be an approver in the [OWNERS_ALIASES] file.

   * Reviewer of the project for at least 3 months
   * Primary reviewer for at least 10 substantial PRs to the project